kanjieater/GoldenDict-Toolbelt/README.md

 A valid search in the Anki's search.
 You should try out your search beforehand to make sure the unique syntax of Anki works in Anki itself before trying it through GoldenDict.
 [Anki Manual: Searching](https://docs.ankiweb.net/#/searching)

+IMPORTANT!

-Make sure to only use single quotes not double quotes inside the query.
+**Make sure to only use single quotes not double quotes inside the query.**

 Yes: `deck:'someDeckName'`

 No: `deck:"someDeckName"`

-Make sure to wrap the entire query in double quotes so it can be picked up as a single argument by the Tool as a command line argument.
+Make sure to wrap the entire query in double quotes so it can be picked up as a single argument by the Tool as a command line argument. *Single quotes don't work in Anki though!
+This program automatically convert your single quotes in your query to double quotes, which will work in Anki.
+This is as of Anki Version 2.1.25*

 Yes: `--search "deck:'someDeckName'"`